 IEEE inspires a global community to innovate for a better tomorrow through highly cited publications, conferences, technology standards, and professional and educational activities.
 IEEE is the trusted “voice” for engineering, computing, and technology information around the globe.
 The IEEE DU Student Branch is a student led branch of the Institute of Electrical and Electronics Engineers.
 As a professional organization, IEEE focuses on technological advancement, as well as professional networking, supporting its members, and making engineering fun.

-SWE is an organization devoted to stimulating women to achieve their full potential in careers as engineers and as leaders with the goal of building connections between past and present members, and to build a community of female engineers.
+SWE is an organization devoted empowering women to achieve their full potential in careers as engineers and leaders, expanding the image of the engineering and technology professions as a positive force in improving quality of life, and demonstrating the value of diversity and inclusion.

 Related Stories